CLOSED CHURCHES WITHIN THE

 Brief History:

-1880-86 and Clearville 1886-1991 coordinated the
+The charge known as Robinsonville 1880-86 and Clearville 1886-1991 coordinated the Methodist work in

-The original 5 appointments of Clearville, Robinsonville, Pleasant Union, Shreves
+appointments of Clearville, Robinsonville, Pleasant

-Chapel, and Stevens Chapel were joined by Tatesville
+Union, Shreves Chapel, and Stevens Chapel were joined by Tatesville

 (from being supplied separately) in 1942 and Chaneysville